gumaerc-testorg/21h.105-spring-2006/content/pages/syllabus.md

 ### Assignments

 Students are expected to complete three papers of 4 to 5 pages based on the readings assigned for a specific week.
 Students will be divided into three groups.
-Additional details can be found in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Additional details can be found in the {{% resource_link 20a78ede-da8c-adc1-42ff-9f2f92af8279 "assignments" %}} section.

 ### Oral Presentations